Nsane-FFXI/Debuffing/README.md

 ## AUTO-LEARN DURATIONS
 Automatically update the override instead of hinting when a kept debuff vanishes.

-- You must be targeting mob upon the buff wearing.
+- You must be targeting mob upon the debuff wearing.
 - Turning this ON/OFF the keep_buff will mimic the ON/OFF
   `//df auto on | off`